 - expenses you paid using funds you received from a federal, state, or local program.

-Moreover, you may not get the full amount of the adoption credit if your modified adjusted gross income (MAGI) is more than $197,880 and the credit is completely phased out if your MAGI is more than $237,880.
+Moreover, you may not get the full amount of the adoption credit if your modified adjusted gross income (MAGI) is more than $201,010 and completely phased out for taxpayers with MAGI of $241,010 or more.

 Unless you adopt a child with special needs, the adoption tax credit is not refundable, meaning you only benefit from it if you owe federal income taxes.
 However, any unused credit amount can be carried forward to reduce your tax liability for the next five years until the credit is used up.
 For example, if your tax liability is $10,000 and your credit is $12,000 that tax year, the adoption credit would reduce your tax liability to zero for that tax year and you could carry carry the remaining $2,000 credit forward to deduct in any of the next five years.

 Adopting Children with Special Needs